 This product is naturally low in fat, and contains substantial very high-quality, complete vegetable protein.
 It is also rich in fiber and boasts plentiful vitamins and minerals.

-The glycemic index of Ezekiel breads and English muffins is only about 35, low by any standards.
+The glycemic index of Ezekiel bread and English muffins is only about 35, low by any standards.
 One English muffin (or two slices of bread) has a glycemic load of only about 9.

 Each Ezekiel English muffin also provides about 26 grams of available carbohydrate (with no sugar), 8 grams of protein, over 5 grams of dietary fiber, and only 2 grams of fat (zero added trans fat or cholesterol).